Craft Piper: Tell us a little about yourself…

 Q: Where did you learn to make pipes?
 Did you have a mentor?
 Youtube, Google, etc.?

-I basically taught myself by trial and error.
+A: I basically taught myself by trial and error.
 There have been many great carvers that have video chatted with me or allowed me to call and ask questions but I haven’t had the opportunity to work with a mentor carver in person yet…maybe some day!
 Some of the best advice has come from some well established older collectors who really know what a good pipe looks like and gave me tips and critiques.

 Q: Assuming you smoke a pipe..what is your favorite pipe(s) to smoke?
 Why?